TechnoTanuki/Python_BMP/docs/BitmapLib_Doc.md

                     from 0.0 to 1.0

     Returns:
-        list of modified RGB values
+        list of modified BGRA values
         byref modified byte array